How to Enjoy Being Alone on Thanksgiving

 Lots of people have to work on Thanksgiving.
 If that is your situation, know that your coworkers will be working too and make a point of enjoying the day with them.
 I have a friend who is divorced with grown children and who is a nurse at a local hospital—she always signs up to work on Thanksgiving and always has a wonderful time sharing the day with patients and their families.
 She also gets paid overtime which goes a long way towards making her thankful too.

 Students, ex-pats, the recently divorced, and the widowed all huddle together at holiday time, like cows under a tree before a rainstorm.
-If you will be among their ranks, the trick is to not feel sorry for yourself, but to let go and enjoy the day.
+If you will be among their ranks, the trick is to not feel sorry for yourself, but instead to let go and enjoy the day.

 Personally, I enjoy my own company and cherish my solitude.
 I am often with family and friends on Thanksgiving, but have chosen to spend a few Thanksgivings by myself.
 I have had some wonderful, serendipitous Thanksgivings alone or with a band of other solo celebrants.
 Sometimes complete strangers can be better Thanksgiving dinner companions than far-flung family.

 I've been on my own for the past decade and before that was married for 33 years, raising two children, working, playing, and generally juggling life.
 My husband and I were both only children of divorced parents, so the holiday season always presented familial challenges, but we were inventive, and it was always fun.

 I have cooked many turkeys and presided over many tables, which is perhaps why I am so serene about being on my own for Thanksgiving.
 But even for me, it does take a bit of planning.
 Here are my tips gleaned over the years from here and there.